-Land Skills Training and Assessments currently provide a thorough examination service for arboricultural climbing and rigging equipment to many of our clients and are happy to provide practical advice on how the regulations apply to arboriculture.
-If you simply have a question or wish to discuss equipment inspections please feel free to call 01306 876404 or email your query to firstname.lastname@example.org
+Land Skills provide a thorough examination service for arboricultural climbing and rigging equipment.
+We are happy to provide practical advice on how the regulations apply to arboriculture.
+If you simply have a question or wish to discuss equipment inspections please feel free to call 01306 876404 or email your query to email@example.com

 Lifting Operations and Lifting Equipment Regulations 1998 (LOLER)